mtarral/drakvuf_test_suite/README.md

 To run the test, we launch the following command:
 ~~~
-sudo ./venv/bin/pytest --domain win7 --profile /etc/libvmi/win7.json
+sudo ./venv/bin/pytest --domain win7 --profile /etc/libvmi/win7.json --inject-method createproc
-    -k creatproc -x --log-level=INFO --log-file=pytest.log -v --count 200
+    -k injection -x --log-level=INFO --log-file=pytest.log -v --count 200
 ~~~

 Notes on pytest parameters:
-- `-k creatproc`: will filter all the tests discovered by pytest to select those that matches `creatproc` (So, only our test will be selected)
+- `-k injection`: will filter all the tests discovered by pytest to select those that matches `injection` (So, only our test will be selected)
 - `-x`: will stop at first failure
 - `--log-level=INFO`: pytest log level, useful to follow a long test suite, especially if you run repeated test (`--count`)
 - `--log-file=pytest.log`: log pytest output in this file (follow the test progress with a `tail -f pytest.log`)
 - `-v`: be more verbose in pytest log output (useful for debugging)
 - `--count 200`: repeat the selected tests `200` times.
-Useful to validate the code's robustness on multiples Drakvuf's runs.
+Useful to validate the code's robustness on multiples Drakvuf runs.

 On failure, the file `drakvuf_stderr.log` will contain Drakvuf's error output of the latest failing test.